of the Environment (Geog 178)

 E-Learning Course Objectives

-This is an e-learning course, and only the second time the course has been
+This is an e-learning course, and because it is taught in the virtual realm,

-worked out.
-There will be some speed bumps along the way because of the fact
+experience server problems.
+There will be some speed bumps along the way

-this point to be prepared to provide constructive feedback as the course
+yourself up at this point to be prepared to provide constructive feedback as

 E-Learning Tips and Tricks

-e-learning courses are passive and allow for greater amounts of procrastination
+passive and allow for greater amounts of procrastination than the traditional

-materials and assignments.
-Many of the assignments in this course have strict
+assignments.
+Many of the assignments in this course have strict deadlines; the length

-deadlines.
-You will be expected to complete quizzes, assignments, and discussion
+of the module.
+You will be expected to complete quizzes, assignments, and

-forums by the posted dates.
-Failure to comply will result in zero points.
-Do
+discussion forums by the posted dates.
+Failure to comply will result in zero

 not take this as a passive learning experience.
 I can tell you from experience